Microsoft stakes Xbox video game sales on long-awaited space adventure Starfield

 One small step for an intrepid crew of 24th century space explorers could be a giant leap — or flop — for Microsoft when the Xbox-maker launches its long-awaited video game Starfield.

 Players must fend off pirates, navigate strange moons, build outposts and fix their own starships in a space epic that is due out on Xbox in September after years of development and delay.
-Microsoft is expected to give its most detailed glimpse of the upcoming game at a Los Angeles event Sunday.
+Microsoft gave its most detailed glimpse of the upcoming game at a Los Angeles event Sunday.

 The release could be one of the most important in Xbox's history as it looks to attract gamers with a headliner on par with Nintendo's latest Zelda game and PlayStation's upcoming Spider-Man 2, said Mat Piscatella, a game industry analyst for market researcher Circana.